Deer Creek Greenway

 You can access Deer Creek Greenway by riding on the shared traffic lanes heading South on Sutton Boulevard then West on Greenwood Boulevard and south again on Sussex Avenue.
 You then head West on Oxford Boulevard and the trailhead is located on the west side of Big Bend Boulevard.

 You can take bus #68 to Deer Creek Greenway at Big Bend Blvd. and Oxford.
 Note: Deer Creek Park is on Laclede Station Rd.
 (The trailhead is at Big Bend near Oxford.)

 You can access the Deer Creek Greenway from the Sunnen Station.

-This paved asphalt trail extends .68 miles between Deer Creek Park in Webster Groves and Maplewood to Big Bend Avenue.
-It links both parks, parallels the creek and offers a direct connection into the stores in Deer Creek Center.
+This paved asphalt trail extends 2.16 miles between Deer Creek Shopping Center at Big Bend Avenue through Deer Creek Park in Webster Groves and Maplewood to Lorraine Davis Park in Webster Groves.
+It links four parks and offers a direct connection to the stores in Deer Creek Center.
 It is not typically very crowded, making this a great place for youngsters to learn how to ride a bike!

 bike paths connecting parks, businesses, neighborhoods and green space in the area surrounding the confluence of Deer and Shady Creeks

 well-maintained green spaces